tucats/ego/LANGUAGE.md

   If the function body needs to know the actual type of the value passed, the `type()` function would be used.

 A function that does not return a value at all should omit the return type declaration.

-## The `return` Statement  <a name="returnstmt"></a>
+## The `return` Statement  <a name="return-statement"></a>

 When a function is ready to return a value the `return` statement is used.
 This identifies an expression that defines what is to be returned.
 The `return` statement results in this expression being _coerced_ to the data type named in the `func` statement as the return value.
 If the example above had a `string` result type,

-    func addem( v1 float, v2 float) string {
+    func addValues( v1 float, v2 float) string {
         x := v1 + v2
         return x
     }

-    y := addem(true, 5)
+    y := addValues(true, 5)

 The resulting value  for `y` would be the string "6".
 This is because not only will the boolean `true` value and the integer 5 be converted to floating point values, bue the result will be converted to a string value when the function exits.

 Note that if the `func` statement does not specify a type for the result, the function is assumed not to return a result at all.
 In this case, the `return` statement cannot specify a function result, and if the `return` statement is the last statement then it is optional.
 For example,

     func show( first string, last string) {